boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

 Now, publish the information on the socket file using the package-manifest via the ProxyMapping described above.
 The relevant part is the "binding" section below.
 Replace

 !!! warning
     The path length of a Unix socket is limited to 108 characters.
 Thus, ensure that the resolved path, e.g /var/snap/third-party-snap/current/==package-run/third-party-snap/third-party-snap.web.sock== does not exceed that limit and that the highlighted part does not exceed 50 characters.
 If required, shorten the path by replacing "package-run" with "run" and change the file name from "third-party-snap.web.sock" to "web.sock".

+!!! warning
+    The path to the unix socket containing environment variables doesn't follow the default linux syntax.
+Each environment variable is referenced by **\{$** not **$\{**.

 !!!
 Example